Thursday, 2nd October at noon

 The characters you will use come from the ASCII chart, which represents chars as numbers.
 "A" through "Z" are 65 through 90, and "a" through "z" are 97 through 122.
 However, you should not use these literals (these numbers) in your program - C++ will allow you to use a char as an int which gets the ASCII value.
 For example you can check if a char (for example a variable "ch") is upper case by saying: if ((ch >= 'A') && (ch <= 'Z')).
 You can also use standard library functions like isupper(c) and islower(c) (the proper library is included in the starting C++ file).
 You also might need to normalize a letter to the beginning of the alphabet before doing the rotation, for example, subtracting 'a' from a lower case char before rotating it the proper distance, and then adding 'a' back.

-1. You will define a function max_frequency that takes a constant char array, figures out the most frequent char, and returns it.
+that takes a constant char array, figures out the most frequent char, and returns it. rotate

 Answer the following questions in written form in comments after your name at the top of decipherA0_[yourLastName].cpp.